1mimhe/simple-calculator/README.md

-This is a simple calculator with a bugs in calculation.
+This is a simple calculator with a bug in calculation.